Projects running like clockwork — the dream of every project manager.

 Large projects are tracked and controlled from beginning to end, and you might think there shouldn’t be any fuss over some ad hoc task as long as the major project is on the right track.

-However, if you have ever wondered why there were delays in the project delivery and why the project suffered extra costs — ad hoc projects could be the culprit.
+However, if you’ve ever wondered why there were delays in the project delivery or why the project suffered extra costs — ad hoc projects could be the culprit.

 To illustrate the importance of tracking ad hoc work, we’ll list a few benefits in support of keeping close tabs on such tasks.

 Adding ad hoc assignments to the task list is time-consuming.
-But, if an ad hoc project and/or request is the reason you have to drop a primary task, you should definitely record it.
+But, if an ad hoc request is the reason you have to drop a primary task, you should definitely record it.

 What’s more, tracking ad hoc tasks allows project managers to make informed decisions when they allocate tasks and determine deadlines.